5 Ways to Supplement Your Homeschooling to Keep Things Interesting

 4. Learn Something New

 Take a break from the workbook (it’s okay if you don’t finish it all in one school year) and do a small unit study on one small part that is especially interesting to your child.
-Take a detour and make your own unit study by simply combining the following: a reading component (library book for example), some free printable worksheets or coloring pages you find online, a craft project (check Pinterest for ideas) and a movie!
-This is not an exhaustive list of ideas, but the way.
-See my water cycle unit study idea here for an idea.
+Take a detour and make your own unit study by simply combining the following: a reading component (library book, for example), some free printable worksheets or coloring pages you find online, a craft project (check Pinterest for ideas), and a movie!
+This is not an exhaustive list of ideas, by the way.
+See my water cycle unit study idea here for an example.

 5. Change of Scenery

 Perhaps you’ve found some other ways to make homeschooling fun and interesting for your children.
-I’d love to see what worked for you so please share your tips in the comments below!
+I’d love to see what worked for you, so please share your tips and tricks!

 Tracy Zdelar